Category Archives: Marriage and Family

 We have all been defensive.
 When any close relationship is on the rocks, it is a good time to notice what is important to you and what scares you.
 You are probably defending it the way you do that.
 The storms of intimacy have a way of uncovering what we might keep hidden.
 What is hidden by us or from us is often well-defended.

 We hate feeling exposed.
 We rarely start off talking about what we keep hidden because we prefer it hidden or are no longer conscious of what we hide.
-When someone considered why their mind went blank when certain subjeccts came up, he noticed a little person in a subterranean control room getting a command when he was threatened to, “Shut the gates!”
-We all have a “switch” of sorts that activates our defenses.
+One man considered why his mind went blank when certain subjects came up.
+He pictured a little person in a subterranean control room inside of him on a hair trigger waiting for a command to, “Shut the gates!” whenever he was threatened.
+We all have a “switch” like that which activates our defenses.

 Acting defensively is usually a knee-jerk reaction.
-We all have defense mechanisms we organized when were very young to make sure we survived.
-These behaviors usually involve our deepest emotions, which we may or may not be conscious of.
+We all have defense mechanisms we organized when we’re very young to make sure we survived.
+These behaviors usually involve our deepest emotions, of which we may or may not be conscious.
 But the behaviors are very familiar and feel crucial.
 We have a childish commitment to them.

 When you feel unjustly accused or threatened in some way, you usually first try to get your partner to back off.
 You defend yourself in a reasoned way.
 Easy-to-see defensiveness is shifting the blame.
 We say, in effect, “The problem isn’t me, it’s you.”
-The Gottman’s have a good antidote for de-escalating a relatively superficial power struggle.
+The Gottman’s have a good antidote for de-escalating this first-level power struggle.
 They teach us to accept our own responsibility.
 If you have a problem, check with yourself, first.

 If you are activated by certain situations over and over, it is likely your partner is hitting that button in your unconscious where you have a deep need to feel cared for and it is not happening.
 For instance, if I already feel unworthy and you criticize me, I will get defensive.
 Actually, if you just point a finger at me and start a sentence with “You!”
 I will probably feel defensiveness rise up.